lakshya1333/War_Room/PROJECT_SUMMARY.md

 # 🎯 Project Summary: War Room

 ## Overview
 **War Room** is a real-time automated penetration testing and reconnaissance tool built for the Gemini Hackathon.
-It demonstrates the power of Gemini 2.0's thinking capabilities applied to cybersecurity.
+It demonstrates the power of **Gemini 3 Pro Preview** with intelligent fallback applied to cybersecurity.

 ---